-- 9.2 Effluent Monitoring Program - 9.3 Effluent Control Program
+- 9.2 Effluent Monitoring Program

+- 9.3 Effluent Control Program

-10.0 Radioactive Waste Management Program
+- 10.0 Radioactive Waste Management Program

-10.1 Solid Radioactive Waste
+- 10.1 Solid Radioactive Waste

-[The staff may combine the evaluation finding for the licensee's or responsible party's description of solid radioactive waste management programs with the findings for the remaining areas in this section of the SRP, as follows.]
+[The staff may combine the evaluation finding for the licensee's description of solid radioactive waste management programs with the findings for the remaining areas in this section of Volume 1, as follows.]

-The NRC staff has reviewed the licensee's descriptions of the radioactive waste management program for the [facility name], license number 040-0XXXX located at [facility location] according to the NMSS Decommissioning Standard Review Plan, Section 12 ("Radioactive Waste Management Program").
+The NRC staff has reviewed the licensee's descriptions of the radioactive waste management program for the [facility name], license number 040-0XXXX located at [facility location] according to the Consolidated NMSS Decommissioning Guidance, Volume 1, Section 17.5 (Radioactive Waste Management Program).
 Based on this review, the NRC staff has determined that the licensee's, [licensee name], programs for the management of radioactive waste generated during decommissioning operations ensure that the waste will be managed in accordance with NRC requirements and in a manner that is protective of the public health and safety.

-- 10.2 Liquid Radioactive Waste

-- 10.3 Mixed Waste
+- 10.2 Liquid Radioactive Waste - 10.3 Mixed Waste

-- 11.0 Quality Assurance Program
+11.0 Quality Assurance Program

-- 11.1 Organization
+11.1 Organization

-The NRC staff has reviewed the Quality Assurance Program for the [facility name], license number 040-0XXXX located at [facility location] according to the NMSS Decommissioning
+The NRC staff has reviewed the Quality Assurance Program for the [facility name], license number 040-0XXXX located at [facility location] according to the Consolidated NMSS Decommissioning Guidance, Volume 1, Section 17.6 (Quality Asssurance Program).

-Standard Review Plan, Section 13 ("QA Program").
 Based on this review, the NRC staff has determined that the licensee's, [licensee name], QA program is sufficient to ensure that information submitted to support the decommissioning of its facility should be of sufficient quality to allow the staff to determine if the licensee's planned decommissioning activities can be conducted in accordance with NRC requirements.
-(Note that this finding incorporates the results of the staff's assessment of the entire QA program as described in the following subsections of Section 13.)
+(Note that this finding incorporates the results of the staff's assessment of the entire QA program as described in the following subsections of Section 17.6.)